This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 By implementing a few savings strategies you can save a lot of money on your groceries and personal care items.

 You can use coupon apps like Ibotta and start cutting and printing coupons to reduce your grocery bill drastically.

 If you are new to couponing, you can take my free learn to coupon e-course.

 I also recommend you check out my post on getting free stuff at your local drugstore.
 I show you how you can get free products like toothpaste and mouthwash.
 This will free up money in your budget to put towards debt and savings.

 5. Reduce your Bills

-Bills like cable and cell phone are easier to reduce because of the number of options and add-ons on these plans.
+Bills like cable and cell phone bills are easier to reduce because of the number of options and add-ons on these plans.
 Take a close look at all of your bills and see what you can remove and also make sure you are not getting charged for things you don’t use.

 Don’t be afraid to call your provider and ask for a discount!
 I have called Verizon many times to do this and usually get something each time for being a loyal customer.